 Copyright is a legal term indicating the creator of the original work has exclusive rights to that work.
 A copyright is established to ensure the creator receives credit for his or her work.
 A copyright also gives the creator a voice in how his or her work is used, adapted, performed, and who may receive financial benefit from the work.

 Patents grant an inventor the right to prohibit others, whether individuals or corporations, from using and producing the inventor’s invention for a limited period of time.
 U.S. Patent Laws were established and made into law by Congress under its Constitutional grant of authority to protect the invention and discoveries of inventors.

-Patent law is a specific area of the law that deals with the legal regulations, jurisprudence and enforcement of specific intellectual property rights known as patent rights.
-A patent is considered intellectual property, and so can be treated like physical property in that it can be legally sold, exchanged, traded or abandoned.
+Patent law is a specific area of the law that deals with the legal regulations, jurisprudence, and enforcement of specific intellectual property rights known as patent rights.
+A patent is considered intellectual property and can be treated like physical property in that it can be legally sold, exchanged, traded, or abandoned.

 Theft of Trade Secrets

 A trade secret is a piece of information used in business that is an ingredient of a product.
 This does not necessarily mean that it is a food or drink secret.
 A trade secret can be used in any business or product.
-It can be used to make a product, or it can be a part of marketing and sales methods.
-A trade secret is information that is not available to the public.
+It can be used to make a product or be a part of marketing and sales methods.
+A trade secret is an information that is not available to the public.
 A trade secret is considered intellectual property.